-The Gear 2030 [9] initiative includes the European Automotive manufacturer association, the European Automotive supplier association, key players in Automotive education to develop the skills needed for future dependent vehicles in a complex eco system and environment.
+The Gear 2030 [9] initiative includes the European Automotive manufacturer association, the needed for future dependent vehicles in a complex eco system and environment.
 Gear 2030 proposes a very wide scope of qualifications including the whole life cycle of vehicle design and production.
 The